hazelcast/hazelcast/hazelcast-documentation/src/TomcatSessionReplication.md

 However, load balancing might be super easy with Non-Sticky caches.
 In case of heavy load, you can distribute the request to the least used Tomcat instance.
 Hazelcast supports Non-Sticky Sessions as well.

-####Tomcat Failover and JvmRoute Parameter
+####Tomcat Failover and jvmRoute Parameter

-Each Http Request is redirected to the same Tomcat instance if sticky sessions is enabled. `jvmRoute` parameter is attached to the end of session id to make Load Balancer aware of the target Tomcat instance.
-When Tomcat Failure happens and Load Balancer cannot redirect the request to owning instance, it sends request to the one of the available Tomcat instance.
-As JvmRoute parameter of session id is different than the JvmRoute parameter of target Tomcat instance, Hazelcast Session Replication Module updates the sessionid of the session with the new jvmRoute parameter.
-That actually means that Session is moved to another Tomcat instance and Load Balancer will redirect all subsequent Http Requests to the new Tomcat Instance.
+Each HTTP Request is redirected to the same Tomcat instance if sticky sessions are enabled.
+The parameter `jvmRoute` is added to the end of session ID as a suffix, to make Load Balancer aware of the target Tomcat instance.

+When Tomcat Failure happens and Load Balancer cannot redirect the request to the owning instance, it sends request to one of the available Tomcat instances.
+As `jvmRoute` parameter of session ID is different than that of target Tomcat instance, Hazelcast Session Replication Module updates the session ID of the session with the new `jvmRoute` parameter.
+That actually means that, Session is moved to another Tomcat instance and Load Balancer will redirect all subsequent HTTP Requests to the new Tomcat Instance.

-***NOTE:*** if stickySession is enabled, jvmRoute parameter must be set in `$CATALINA_HOME$/conf/server.xml` and unique among Tomcat instances in the cluster.
+***NOTE:*** *If stickySession is enabled, `jvmRoute` parameter must be set in `$CATALINA_HOME$/conf/server.xml` and unique among Tomcat instances in the cluster.*

 ```xml
  <Engine name="Catalina" defaultHost="localhost" jvmRoute="tomcat-8080">